AresMUSH/aresmush.com/tutorials/code/submit-contribs.md

 All folders are optional, so just omit any that don't apply to your plugin.

 {% note %}
 The automated install just copies _your_ plugin's files.
 It cannot handle changes to _other plugins_ (for example, adding steps to the Chargen config or Chargen web portal screen).
+Nor can you include custom hooks like `custom_char_fields.rb`, because the game may already have other custom hooks installed.
 Your README should include instructions for doing those sorts of changes manually.
 {% endnote %}

 ### Plugin Versioning